rticommunity/dds-datamodels-umaa/README.md

 # dds-datamodels-umaa

-This repository contains the UMAA datamodel https://www.auvsi.org/unmanned-maritime-autonomy-architecture Nothing herein limits your rights under, or grants you rights that supersede, the applicable license for this datamodel, and it is your responsibility to ensure that your use of this software complies with that license.
+This datamodel is an enhanced version of the UMAA 6.0.0 datamodel that you can find here: https://www.auvsi.org/unmanned-maritime-autonomy-architecture Nothing herein limits your rights under, or grants you rights that supersede, the applicable license for this datamodel, and it is your responsibility to ensure that your use of this software complies with that license.